breatheco-de/starwars-data-model-typeorm-node/README.md

 ## 💻 Instalation

-This boilerplate already comes with everything you need: a postgre database, the typescript configuration and the TypeORM configuration.
+This boilerplate already comes with everything you need: a postgres database, the typescript configuration and the TypeORM configuration.

 Every time you want to generate your diagram just type: `$ npm run diagram` and it will print a URL link to your diagram image.